Achrafbennanizia/Timeout-Frontend/README.md

 # TimeoutBackend

-TimeoutBackend is a Node.js backend application designed to provide secure and efficient timeout functionality.
+TimeoutFrontend is a Node.js backend application designed to provide secure and efficient timeout functionality.
 This application is equipped with essential packages to handle authentication, rate limiting, and database operations seamlessly.

 ## Installation